 You may email the application if it is 20 MB or less to larry.mikkelson@dcr.virginia.gov.
-If the application file is larger than 20 MB, then notify Larry by Monday, March 29, 2021, to receive an email with instructions for uploading the digital application to the state’s large file transfer platform.
+If the application file is larger than 20 MB, then notify Larry by Monday, August 2, 2021, to receive an email with instructions for uploading the digital application to the state’s large file transfer platform.

 It is the responsibility of the applicant to ensure that the submission meets the application requirements and the deadline.
-An application cannot be supplemented once submitted.
 Larry will confirm receipt of the application via email.
 Please inquire if you do not receive confirmation.
 Last minute submissions may have a delayed confirmation past the application deadline.

 All applications require photos.
 See specific photo requirements on page 7 for applications in the Historic Area Preservation category.